 Riley said Monday's examination was encouraging, because Curry's ankle is improving.
-But it also killed Curry's last chance of
+But it also killed Curry's last chance of playing this season.

 Curry, who is due a contract extension this offseason, was hoping to play so he could finish was hoping to play to end on a good note.

 "It's obviously a long time 'til October or whenever training camp would start back up," Curry said late last month.
 "That's a long time to not log some minutes in an actual game.
 We're obviously a long way away from a playoff spot, so I don't think that's a ... we're still competing and we're still going out there and play.
 So if I'm ready to go, it's my job to go out there and play."